karstengresch/symbiotishift/README.md

   1. Syntax highlighting and intelligent proposal support for many languages.
   1. Git integration -> OpenShift flow supported.
   1. NN

 ### Useful Tools to be Installed
+With the OpenShift web console and Che you could basically run the hackathon without and IDE and without the terminal.
+To have more finegrained control or just keep up with your IDE and CLI workflow, there are some handy tools supporting your interaction with OpenShift.

 #### oc